painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

    (*Note:* Make sure "GitLab-managed cluster" is unchecked in the cluster details.)

 #.
-Grant the service account permissions on development and integration projects:
+Grant the service account permissions on the *development* and *integration*
+   projects:

    .. code-block:: console